Skip to footer content

 End Class

-If a method has only parameter with params keyword then it can be called without any arguments like the below and the compiler won't throw an error.
+If a method has a parameter with the params keyword, it can be called without any arguments, and the compiler won't throw an error.

-For any parameter with params argument is considered an optional parameter and can be called without passing parameters.
+For any parameter with a params argument, it is considered an optional parameter and can be invoked without passing parameters.

 Code Example

 Create a new Console Application.
-Open Visual Studio, create new project and select console application type.
+Open Visual Studio, create a new project, and select the console application type.

 C# Params (How It Works For Developers): Figure 1 - Creating a new console application